-•Phase II of a Roof Repair to repair leaking parts of the roof on the Historic Lindbergh Building - \$40,000

-•Green RCH Administration Building & Deprintendent Residents house roof repairs needed on these two historical buildings to stop water infiltration and water damage to the interior of the building - \$30,000

-Ocean RCH Treatment Building needs a complete exterior envelope replacement of the roof, siding, gutters and windows to reduce further water and weather damage and will also make the exterior maintenance free for years to come - \$65,000
+- JMSF North Additional detention recreation space to be installed in the max yard to include max security fencing and gates to separate residents during recreation time. - \$64,000 - · Green RCH Administration Building and Superintendent Residents house roof repairs needed on these two historical buildings to stop water infiltration and water damage to the interior of the building - \$50,000 - · Ocean RCH Treatment Building needs a complete exterior envelope replacement of the roof, siding, gutters and windows to reduce further water and weather damage and will also make the exterior maintenance free for years to come - \$65,000 - · Pinelands RCH Main building HVAC system is failing and experiencing daily breakdowns and costly repairs.
+The system needs to be replaced and updated. - \$65,000 - · Pinelands RCH Roof and Siding is in poor condition and is starting to break down causing water infiltration and heat loss due to poor insulating quality. - \$65,000

-•JMSF North ventilation system in the housing unit day rooms needs upgrading to prevent mold growth - \$100,000

-A complete critical repairs spending plan will be provided to the Capital Commission members.

-ROOF REPLACEMENTS LOCATION: VARIOUS

-Project Type Code:

-A04